-<[Vulnerability Response (V8-2)] [Maintenance and Quality Assurance (M8)] [Organizational Structure (O8-2)] Support for OSS in various initiatives to ensure security> the department checks for the OSS version, the existence of vulnerabilities inherent in the version, and the existence of failed response, in coordination with the aforementioned tools used for OSS management.
+<[Vulnerability Response (V8-2)] [Maintenance and Quality Assurance (M8)] [Organizational Structure (O8-2)] Support for OSS in various initiatives to ensure security> Before delivering systems to customers, Fujitsu conducts a security audit at its independent internal security audit department.
+If any OSS is used in the system, the department checks for the OSS version, the existence of vulnerabilities inherent in the version, and the existence of failed response, in coordination with the aforementioned tools used for OSS management.